ScoreCL: Augmentation-Adaptive Contrastive Learning via Score-Matching Function: Methodology

 Our work aims to make CL loss adaptively use the difference in the augmentation scale of views.
-Here, we present observations for supporting that the score matching function can estimate this degree.
-Note that in the previous section, the score value can be viewed as the output of a function that measures the level of noise embedded in the input image.
-Here we found two observations: 1) the stochastic coarse-to-fine gradient ascent procedure generalizes even in constrained sampling~\cite{kadkhodaie2021stochastic} and 2) the Gaussian noise-based image degradation plays a similar role in diffusion models with other augmentations (even completely deterministic degradation, e.g., blur masking and more)~\cite{bansal2022cold,sohl2015deep}.
-Referring to them, we hypothesize that the score values for the augmented samples would be related to the corresponding noise level.
+Note that the score value can be viewed as the output of a function that measures the level of noise embedded in the input image.
+Here we rely on two results: 1) the gradient of the logarithm of the noisy signal density can be expressed as solutions to remove additive Gaussian nosie~\cite{kadkhodaie2021stochastic} and 2) the Gaussian noise-based image degradation plays a similar role in diffusion models with other augmentations, even completely deterministic degradation, e.g., blur masking and more~\cite{bansal2022cold,sohl2015deep}.
+Referring to them, we hypothesize that the score values for the augmented samples would be related to the corresponding noise level so as to be a degree of transformation.

-To show this, we investigate the variation in the output of score matching function according to the augmentation and make the following observations: 1) The strength of augmentation and the score value (the magnitude of the score matching function) are correlated.
-2) The difference in the score values between the two augmented views is correlated with the difference in the augmentation scale applied to an image.
-3) When two or more augmentations are sequentially applied, the score value is expressed as a non-linear combination of their intensities.